jmjatlanta/bitshares-core-wiki/Monitoring-accounts.md

 the current state of an account and *automatically* subscribe to future account updates including balance update.

-An update after a transaction would take the form:
+A notification after a transaction would take the form:

     [[
         {